Fibrosis-Inflammation Lab

 4. The Future Standard: Layered Combination Therapy

-The KDIGO 2024 CKD Guidelines (the most recent CKD-wide guideline; KDIGO 2025 ADPKD and IgAN/IgAV guidelines were separately published in 2025) and the 2026 ADA Standards of Care (Section 11: Chronic Kidney Disease and Risk Management) now strongly advocate for a "Layered Therapeutic Strategy" incorporating all these agents.
-Notably, ADA 2026 explicitly recommends simultaneous initiation of SGLT2 inhibitors and non-steroidal MRAs in patients with UACR ≥100 mg/g:
+The KDIGO 2024 CKD Guidelines (the most recent CKD-wide guideline; KDIGO 2025 ADPKD and IgAN/IgAV guidelines were separately published in 2025) and the 2026 ADA Standards of Care (Section 11: Chronic Kidney Disease and Risk Management)16 now advocate for a "Layered Therapeutic Strategy" incorporating these agents.
+Drawing on recent evidence such as the CONFIDENCE trial, ADA 2026 outlines an approach in which early initiation of both an SGLT2 inhibitor and a non-steroidal MRA — often simultaneously, or in close sequence — is favored for T2D-CKD patients with UACR ≥30 mg/g, eGFR within acceptable range (commonly ≥25 mL/min/1.73 m²), and serum potassium within an acceptable range (typically ≤4.8 mEq/L) before non-steroidal MRA initiation.
+Exact thresholds and patient-level decisions should be drawn from the primary text (Diabetes Care 2026;49(Suppl 1), Section 11):

 The Phase 2 CONFIDENCE trial7, published in the New England Journal of Medicine in June 2025, demonstrated that simultaneous initiation of finerenone and an SGLT2 inhibitor (empagliflozin) achieved a 52% reduction in UACR (+29% vs finerenone alone, +32% vs empagliflozin alone), providing robust evidence for the effectiveness of the layered approach.